-A day or two ago Anna Broido and Aaron Clauset arxived a paper about how rare scale-free networks really are.
-If network science was invented today, I think such a paper would not raise many eyebrows.
+A day or two ago, Anna Broido and Aaron Clauset arxived a paper about how rare scale-free networks really are.
+If network science was invented today, I think such an article would not raise many eyebrows.
 Now it already got much attention, and I think it looks like a methodologically solid and important contribution.
 To someone new to network science, this attention might seem strange, but it is a consequence of the history of our field.
-This post is an account of my own relationship with power-laws, and maybe can give some context to why the Broido and Clauset paper will reboot old discussions among me and my colleagues.
+This post is an account of my own relationship with power-laws and maybe can give some context to why the Broido and Clauset paper will reboot old discussions among my colleagues and me.

 This was at a time when the hype around self-organized criticality (SOC) was still fresh in memory.
 My abstract-length summary of SOC would be as follows: 1.
-Many systems in nature and society have power-law distributions of some important quantities.
+Many systems in nature and society have power-law distributions of some essential quantities.
 2. Phase-transitions in physics have power-law distributions with parameter values (the critical exponents) that are independent of the details of your experiment or your model.
-The fact that you see rather few exponents (still probably many hundreds have been reported in the literature), justifies the epithet “universal exponents”.
+The fact that you see surprisingly few exponents (still probably many hundreds have been reported in the literature), justifies the epithet “universal exponents.”
 3. Maybe universal exponents can explain the many power-laws in nature and society.
 4. Phase transitions happen at only one point (in a one-dimensional parameter space).
-Thus the system need a way to tune itself to the transition, and SOC proposes models where this arguably happens, and extends this to an explanation of reality.
+Thus the system needs a way to tune itself to the transition, and SOC proposes models where this arguably happens and extends this to an explanation of reality.
 The spirit of the day is captured in the late Per Bak’s book “How nature works” and these fascinating radio interviews with him.

-I think the problem with the sketchy, blunt methods that we used back in the day are not so much their sketchiness and bluntness as that we claimed it to imply statistically exact relationships.
-If we could rewrite history and redefine power-laws as “something that follows a straight line in a log-log histogram if you squint from the side of a computer screen”, then they would, for sure, be abundant, and most implications about the function of a networked system would still be true.
+I think the problem with the sketchy, blunt methods that we used back in the day is not so much their sketchiness and bluntness as that we claimed it to imply statistically exact relationships.
+If we could rewrite history and redefine power-laws as “something that follows a straight line in a log-log histogram if you squint from the side of a computer screen,” then they would, for sure, be abundant.
+Still, most implications about the function of a networked system would be valid.

-If network science would be developed from scratch today—with the math and data sets we have now, but without the legacy of the 1990’s power-law hype—then the fact that networks with skewed, fat-tailed degree distributions are common would still be a center piece of the theory.
-Probably power-law network models would still be C. elegans for network theorists.
+If network science would be developed from scratch today—with the math and data sets we have now, but without the legacy of the 1990’s power-law hype—then networks with skewed, fat-tailed degree distributions are common would still be a center piece of the theory.
+Probably power-law network models would anyway be C. elegans for network theorists.
 However, nobody would believe that real-world networks typically have power-law degree distributions.